-The EES Market Role is a recipient of DIP messages and as such will not be required to send a message to the DIP as part of External Connectivity Proving.
+Market Roles such as EES that are only recipients of DIP messages will not be required to send a message to the DIP as part of External Connectivity Proving.

 11.3.2 Internal Connectivity

 Programme Participants need to ensure the end to end connectivity of their test environments in order that when CIT test execution commences the Programme Participant knows that they have a functioning test environment.